-Grapefruit and grapefruit juice may interact with carbamazepine and lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with carbamazepine and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.

 What other drugs will affect carbamazepine (Tegretol)?

-This list is not complete and there are many other drugs that can interact with carbamazepine.
-Tell your doctor about all medications you use.
-This includes prescription, over-the-counter, vitamin, and herbal products.
-Do not start a new medication without telling your doctor.
-Keep a list of all your medicines and show it to any healthcare provider who treats you.
+This list is not complete and many other drugs can interact with carbamazepine.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Give a list of all your medicines to any healthcare provider who treats you.

 Where can I get more information?

 Your pharmacist can provide more information about carbamazepine.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.